Environment

 Environmental Management Division

 Environmental Management, a division of Public Works, is responsible for monitoring and protecting Pinellas County's environmental resources.
-This division conducts proactive monitoring, responds to citizen inquiries and manages various projects and permits for the protection of our natural and built environmental resources.
+This division conducts proactive monitoring and manages projects and permits for the protection of our natural and built environmental resources.

 Learn MoreNews